 Mike Webster was a hard-playing center in the NFL for 17 seasons, mostly with the Pittsburgh Steelers.
 Some consider him the best center in NFL history.

 His nickname was “Iron Mike.”
-Remember our Iron Horse, Lou Gehrig?
-Well, it turns out that even iron can be damaged, if you play long and hard enough.
+Like the Iron Horse, Lou Gehrig, even iron can be damaged, if you play long and hard enough.

 In 1999, the NFL retirement board declared that he was totally disabled as a result of head injuries sustained as a football player, awarding him disability payments for what was left of his life.